kinow/kinoshita.eti.br/notes/FAIR/README.md

 always report basic metadata such as their version or license in a standardised, machine interpretable way.”

+“**Executability**.
+Workflows are executable objects.
+To be interoperable and reusable they need to be portable, encapsulating all their runtime dependencies.
+Lightweight container-based virtualisation solutions to distribute software (e.g.
+Docker, Singularity) and platform independent software packaging and distribution (e.g. Conda) revolutionise workflow reusability.”

 _From [FAIR Computational Workflows](https://doi.org/10.1162/dint_a_00033), Carole Goble, Sarah Cohen-Boulakia, Stian Soiland-Reyes, Daniel Garijo, Yolanda Gil, Michael R. Crusoe, Kristian Peters, Daniel Schober_